tropicbliss/wordlesolver/README.md

 # Wordle Solver

 This is my first major frontend project created using React/Tailwind/WebAssembly.
 Apologies for any spaghetti code and my poor frontend design skills.
-This project should be feature complete though it should be noted that I took a few shortcuts to make this project easier for myself to develop.

 This project uses a similar algorithm that 3blue1brown uses.